FlowForwarding/LINC-Switch/docs/optical_extension.md

-# LINC­OE: LINC-Switch for optical emulation #
+# LINC-OE: LINC-Switch for optical emulation #

 LINC-Switch provides a backend that emulates optical multiplexer - so called [ROADM (Reconfigurable optical add-drop multiplexer)][ROADM].
 This backend is available for OpenFlow v.
 1.3.2.
 Each such multiplexer is run as logical switch within LINC-Switch container.
-When LINC-Switch is configured with this backend it is called LINC­OE, for "LINC Switch for optical emulation".
+When LINC-Switch is configured with this backend it is called LINC-OE, for "LINC Switch for optical emulation".

 This document shows how to use LINC-Switch to simulate simple optical